2017 - 2019

 "America’s boys are broken.
 And it’s killing us.
 The past 50 years have redefined what it means to be female in America.
 To be a girl today is to be the beneficiary of decades of conversation about the complexities of womanhood, its many forms, and expressions.
 Boys, though, have been left behind.
 No commensurate movement has emerged to help them navigate toward a full expression of their gender… America’s boys are broken.
 And it’s killing us…I think we would benefit from the same conversations girls and women have been having for these past 50 years.
 I would like men to use feminism as an inspiration, in the same way, that feminists used the civil rights movement as theirs.
 We have to start the conversation."

-Since 2012 I have been challenging visual stereotypes of masculinity, taking part in what is now a global conversation on a crucial topic.
-Today's America is the subject of my focus since 2017, which will culminate in a series of intimate portraits of the America I have encountered through strangers who have crossed my path.
+Today's America is the subject of my focus which culminates in a series of intimate portraits of the America I have encountered through strangers who have crossed my path.
 At each stop, I choose men on instinct and invite them to pose.
 The shots are most often fixed the next day and I always photograph subjects who are invested in this project, choosing specific locations for this experience to unfold.

 The aesthetics of the road trip is nevertheless present.
 The natural decors can be watched in every image as a portion of the American landscape.
 These fragments of landscape or settings - crossings of a fantasy and a reality that comes to collide with it - testify in their interlacing, of the experience of the road trip, to finally offer a representation of Trump's (dis)United-States.